Welcome to the SMM User area.

 - Apply to use the SMM facilities by registering your personal and project details;

-- Download, read and sign the Handbook of WHS Regulations and Forms (PDF 460KB), Project Risk Assessment (PDF 52KB), and Cell Culture Risk Assessment (PDF 59KB).
+- Download and read the Handbook of WHS Regulations (PDF), complete the Project Risk Assessment Form (PDF), and Cell Culture Risk Assessment Form (PDF).
 Please note: If you wish to undertake a project involving genetically modified organisms, also fill in the appropriate forms.
 See WHS Information below.

 - Submit these forms by attending a New Project Meeting at the SMM.